 Quoted in Britain’s Daily Telegraph newspaper as saying, “I think volunteerism should be fashionable.
 That’s my goal: To make volunteering the new black.”

-Jon Bon Jovi has supported the following charities:
+Jon Bon Jovi has supported the following charities listed on this site:

 Other supporters of the same charities & foundations